 Because taste is over 75% based on smell, both aspects (Smell and taste) can be collectively affected.

-- Head injury or trauma- This is believed to be one of the most common causes for the loss of smell.
-If the frontal lobe experiences any damage then there is a chance that it will affect the victim’s sense of smell as the frontal lobe is the part of the brain where by the smell is processed.
+- Head injury or trauma- This is believed to be one of the most common causes of the loss of smell.
+If the frontal lobe experiences any damage then there is a chance that it will affect the victim’s sense of smell as the frontal lobe is the part of the brain whereby the smell is processed.

 - Exposure to chemicals or fumes- Another common cause of affect to the nasal sense is that of exposure to harsh chemicals as it can have a serious effect on the olfactory system.
 The toxic agents can impact the sense of smell by damaging the olfactory neuroepithelium which is a neutral tissue that is situated in the upper recesses of the nasal chamber.

 How much could you claim for loss of smell?

 The amount of money you are able to claim is dependent on the severity of the injury you have sustained.
 Losing your sense of smell can seriously impact your quality of life, and if this is the result of someone else’s negligence, you need the right amount of money to compensate for the impact this has had on your life.

 Typical compensation amounts for injuries of this type include:

 |Damage to smell: (depending on severity and age of victim.)||